 Another technology is kinetic energy which is under development that is Pavegen provides a technology that enables the flooring to harness the energy of footsteps.

-It has a temporary installed outside London’s Canary Wharf station powering street lights. these are some of the important Innovation in Civil Engineering 2019
+It has been temporarily installed outside London’s Canary Wharf station powering street lights. these are some of the important Innovation in Civil Engineering 2024

 5. Kinetic Roads

-The utility of kinetic energy potential in roadways is exploring by Italian startup Underground Power.
+The utility of kinetic energy potential in roadways is explored by the Italian startup Underground Power.

 The company has developed a technology called Lybra, a tire-like rubber paving that converts the kinetic energy produced by moving vehicles into electrical energy.